What is Double-Entry?

 - Decision Making: A complete set of books helps in decision making for management, investors, creditors, and auditors.

 - Complex: This is a more complex form of accounting.
-The person must have knowledge about the rules of accounting to ensure the books are maintained correctly.
+The person must know the rules of accounting to ensure the books are maintained correctly.

 - High Cost: Since this system of accounting required skilled personnel hence the cost of hiring them would also be high.